Meg

 Washington and

-Colorado, have legalized marijuana sales to adults; and Alaska voters this
+Colorado, have legalized marijuana sales to

 summer will

-consider a similar recreational pot law.With the industry emerging from the
+recreational pot law.With the industry emerging from the

 underground,